Optimal differentially private kernel learning with random projection: Excess risk analysis of DP kernel learning with squared loss

-The excess risk bound in Theorem~\ref{thm:dprff_reg_rate} underscores the critical role of dimension reduction efficiency in the generalization performance of DP kernel ridge regression.
-The bound improves with decreasing $\alpha$, indicating that more effective dimension reduction—characterized by a better alignment between the random feature map and the kernel eigenspectrum—can lead to stronger generalization guarantees in the private setting.
-Furthermore, a comparison of the projection dimensions $M$ in the proofs of Theorems~\ref{thm:dprp_reg_rate} and~\ref{thm:dprff_reg_rate} reveals that the random projection-based method achieves the optimal convergence rate $O(n^{-\frac{2r}{2r+\gamma}})$ with a smaller projection dimension than required by RFF in the non-private setting.
-This demonstrates that random projection offers a more efficient dimension reduction than any bounded random feature map.
-Notably, when the parameter $\alpha$ reaches its minimal value $\gamma$, the bounds in both theorems coincide, implying that the random projection-based method is guaranteed to achieve the lowest possible excess risk among all algorithms using bounded random feature maps.
+The excess risk bound in Theorem~\ref{thm:dprff_reg_rate_simple} underscores the critical role of dimension reduction efficiency in the performance of DP kernel ridge regression.
+The bound improves with decreasing $\alpha$, indicating that more effective dimension reduction—characterized by a better alignment between the random feature map and the kernel eigenspectrum—leads to stronger excess risk guarantees in the private setting.
+Specifically, the projection dimension $M$ required for our random projection approach is significantly smaller than the number of features typically needed for RFF.
+For example, the number of features ($M$) required to reach the optimal rate in RFF-based method ranges from $\widetilde{O}\left(n^{\frac{\gamma}{1+\gamma}}\wedge(n\epsilon)^{\frac{2\gamma}{2+\gamma}}\right)$ to $\widetilde{O}\left(n^{\frac{1}{1+\gamma}}\wedge(n\epsilon)^{\frac{2}{3}}\right)$.
+In contrast, the random projection-based method achieves the optimal rate with $M=O\left(n^{\frac{\gamma}{1+\gamma}}\wedge (n\epsilon)^{\frac{2\gamma}{2+\gamma}}\right)$.
+This demonstrates that random projection offers the most efficient dimension reduction than any bounded random feature map.
+Consequently, the excess risk bounds for existing RFF-based methods are generally slower than our algorithm when $\gamma < 1$, rendering them suboptimal in this regime.